cyberjunky/3commas-cyber-bots/README.md

 After this the bot helper will sleep for the set interval time, after which it will repeat these steps.

+NOTE: make sure you specify a 'Trading 24h minimal volume' value in your bot(s), otherwise you can end up with 'shitcoins'.
+Check the LunarCrush website or galaxyscore.log file after running in debug mode for a while to see which coins and values are retrieved, and decide how much risk you want to take.

 ![GalaxyScore](images/galaxyscore.png)

 ## AltRank bot helper named `altrank.py`